Chandika, Nepal

-Chandika (also Bayalpata) is a business center in Sanphebagar Municipality in Achham District in the Seti Zone of western Nepal.
-It was annexed to form the new municipality since 18 May 2014.
+Chandika (also Bayalpata) is a business center in Sanphebagar Municipality in Achham District in the Sudurpashchim Province of western Nepal.
+It was annexed to form the new municipality named Sanphebagar Municipality on 18 May 2014.

 At the time of the 1991 Nepal census, the village had a population of 2129 living in 446 houses.
 At the time of the 2001 Nepal census, the population was 2383, of which 45% was literate.